MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/start-aksedgenode.md

 # Start-AksEdgeNode

 Starts the node VM if it's currently stopped.
 This cmdlet is an asynchronous call and doesn't wait for the Kubernetes endpoint to be available.
-You'll have a wait for a while before the Kubernetes endpoint is made available.
+You'll have to wait for a while before the Kubernetes endpoint is made available.

 ## Syntax